outerport/paramit/README.md

 ## Using haipera with Jupyter Notebooks

 You can even run haipera with Jupyter notebooks!
 Using `haipera run` on a notebook file will run the notebook as a script.
+This is convenient when you want to develop your script inside a notebook environment, but then scale out your runs across a bunch of parameters.

 ```
-haipera run script.ipynb --num-apples 30
+haipera run script.ipynb --num-apples 30,40,50
 ```

 If you instead want to spin up a notebook with your chosen config, and have it run in an isolated environment (inside the generated `reports` folder), you can simply run the notebook with `haipera notebook`: